mbrahimi2020/Azure-Virtual-Network_Automated-ELK-Stack/README.md

 **Note**: In this project navigate http://52.250.60.72:5601/app/kibana

-**The specific commands the user will need to run to download the playbook, update the files, etc...**

-**Summary Instructions for Filebeat Installation on the DVWA Container**
+### Summary Instructions for Filebeat Installation on the DVWA Container

 - Return to your Ansible VM.
 Update your playbook with tasks that perform the following: